 If you are accepted you will also receive an acceptance package from your host institution by email around the same time.
 You are expected to complete and submit the acceptance package (including the transfer credit procedure below, if you want to apply for credit during the program) within two weeks (10 days) to reply or risk losing the bursary to students on the waitlist.

 *no acceptance package is received from U of T*

-- Go online and print and fill out the Letter of Permission package (LoP).
-Consult Prof. C. Beauquis, Supervisor of Study Elsewhere for French (room HW423, firstname.lastname@example.org) for advice about choosing courses of an appropriate level and that most closely correspond to the curriculum at the University of Toronto.
+Contact Prof. Jeri English, Supervisor of Study Elsewhere for French (room HW424, firstname.lastname@example.org) for advice about choosing courses of an appropriate level and that most closely correspond to the curriculum at the University of Toronto.
 Bring: A copy of your Explore Program Confirmation and the LoP Transfer Credit Recommendation Memo to the appointment so that Prof. English can sign the appropriate page.

-- AFTER submitting your on-line LOP application, return the signed LOP and application package to Admissions and Recruitment in AA128 with the required $25 LoP fee.
+- AFTER submitting your on-line LOP application, return the signed LOP Transfer Credit Recommendation Memo to Admissions and Recruitment in AA128 with the required $25 LoP fee.
 Course descriptions are required with your completed application, but if you cannot get them, then you must hand in the course descriptions after returning from the program.
 DO THIS AT LEAST THREE WEEKS BEFORE YOUR DEPARTURE.
 If your LOP application is approved, you will be advised of the level of French in which you must register in order to be eligible for transfer credit.
 Enroll in courses that are at a level higher than the French courses you have already completed.

 Costs and Bursary

 There is no application fee, however if accepted, you are expected to pay a $$250 non-refundable registration fee and a deposit (amount of the deposit varies by institution) to your host institution.
 If you are applying for transfer credits to UTSC, you will need to pay the $25 LoP fee.